| Home |

 European stag beetle Lucanus cervus:

 If you have any interesting observations do not hesitate to email me as I enjoy receiving your emails.
 This website is a result of your stimulating feedback.
 There is always something new to learn about these fascinating beetles.
 For instance, the highlight in 2014 was the discovery that stag beetles can fall prey to false widow spiders.

-Currently, I would like to develop a page about the fungi associated with their nests.
-Please, watch out for any toadstools in the places where you have found their larvae and then send me your photos.
+2. Please, watch out for any toadstools in the places where you have found their larvae and then send me your photos.
+This because I would like to develop a page about the fungi associated with their nests.

 See you soon ;-)